Srividya1729/Recommender_System/Weekly_Updates/Updates.md

    Additionally, have done extra tasks:

-   1. Implemented k-means clustering of bigram
+   1. Implemented k-means clustering of bigram and analyzed the clusters
-   2. SVD on the co-occurence matrix and plotted the clusters and analyses the clusters formed
-   3. LDA based topic modeling
+   2. LDA based topic modeling

 **Upcoming Tasks:**

-   1) Extract Sentiment based features for the user-thread content
-   2) Train word2vec using the co-occurence statistics of bigram
+   1) Perform statistical analysis to identify the most likely time period for matching
+   2) Design and implement matching mechanism using different models
+   3) Come up with the best suited distance metric for above models.
-   3) More depth on LDA based topics and extract semantic features
+   4) Extract LDA based topics and incorporate them in user-representation

 <h1>
 10/03 - 10/10